-Following November 13 workshop feedback, to be measured at an NMI level.
+Following November 13 workshop feedback, to be measured at an NMI level and to exclude customers that don't actively take out a contract with the retailer and are unknown.

 Indicator: Small business Electricity Customers (B029)

 Definition: The count of small business electricity customer IDs with at least one business electricity account with the retailer.
 This is to be measured as at the last calendar day of each reporting month.